 I recently attended a seminar devoted to the current immigration crises here in Europe.
-After a series of rather conventional presentations the audience was invited to ask questions which a panel of experts were supposed to answer.
+After a series of rather conventional presentations, the audience was invited to ask questions which a panel of experts was supposed to answer.

 A black woman stood up.
 She said she was born in Nigeria, but had lived here for 30 years, learned the local languages, was fully employed and was active as a politician in this city.
 “I have a question regarding terminology.
 What am I: an immigrant, a migrant, a foreigner, a refugee, or what?
 I am as integrated as one can be, so what do you call me?”

-She directed this question to a manager at a reception center for newly arrived asylum seekers.
-The manager was silent for a while and then he said “For me, you are a fellow citizen”.
+She directed this question to a manager at a reception centre for newly arrived asylum seekers.
+The manager was silent for a while and then he said: “For me, you are a fellow citizen”.
 Then he continued and explained that people from other countries living and working in the city normally were called “foreigners”.